400V vs 800V EV Charging: What’s the Difference?

 Several well-known EVs use 800V or high-voltage charging architectures.
 The Porsche Taycan helped popularize the concept in the premium performance market.
 Hyundai and Kia then brought 800V capability to more mainstream models such as the IONIQ 5 and EV6.
 More recently, several Chinese electric vehicles have adopted advanced high-voltage platforms to compete on charging speed and technology.

 This matters because 800V is becoming a competitive advantage.
-Automakers know that buyers are increasingly comparing not only range but also charging time.
-A car that can charge quickly may need a smaller battery to feel practical, which could help reduce weight and cost in future designs.
+Automakers know buyers increasingly compare not only range but also charging time, and a car that charges quickly may need a smaller battery to feel practical — which could help reduce weight and cost in future designs.
 For more articles on EV technology, Chinese electric cars, and charging guides, visit the Chinese Cars Asia homepage.

 External Technical References